-Selenium is used for diseases of the heart and blood vessels, including stroke and "hardening of the arteries" (atherosclerosis).
-It is also used for preventing various cancers including cancer of the prostate, stomach, lung, and skin.
+Selenium is used for diseases of the heart and blood vessels, including stroke, "hardening of the arteries" (atherosclerosis), complications from statin drugs, abnormal cholesterol levels, and high blood pressure during pregnancy.
+It is also used for various cancers including cancer of the prostate, colon and rectum, stomach, esophagus, lung, ovaries, bladder, and skin.

-Some people use selenium for under-active thyroid, osteoarthritis, rheumatoid arthritis (RA), an eye disease called macular degeneration, hay fever, infertility, cataracts, gray hair, abnormal pap smears, chronic fatigue syndrome (CFS), mood disorders, arsenic poisoning, and preventing miscarriage.
+Some people take selenium by mouth for under-active thyroid, thyroid inflammation, osteoarthritis, rheumatoid arthritis (RA), an eye disease called macular degeneration, hay fever, infertility, cataracts, gray hair, abnormal pap smears, chronic fatigue syndrome (CFS), mood disorders, arsenic and mercury poisoning, and preventing miscarriage.

-Selenium is also used for preventing serious complications and death from critical illnesses such as head injury and burns.
-It is also used for preventing bird flu, treating HIV/AIDS, and reducing side effects from cancer chemotherapy.
+Selenium is also taken by mouth for preventing serious complications and death from critical illnesses such as head injury and burns.
+It is also used for preventing bird flu, swine flu, treating HIV/AIDS, and reducing side effects from cancer chemotherapy and radiation.